 The humble hashtag, once upon a time it was used to indication a number.
 For example #75, or to depict curse words - $%###$!!, but now everyone across the social networks is adding them to status updates. #theymustbecrazy, #idontunderstand, #wouldsomeonepleaseexplain

-What can a hashtag do for your business?Connects your business with potential customers
+What can a hashtag do for your business?

 Search social channels with keywords pertinent to your business.
 You will discover users who have tagged their updates with hashtags.
 You can interact with directly by using an @ symbol and their user name or by use of the hashtag they use.
 You might just even find a new client.

 Hashtags allow your prospects to find you online.
-A simple hashtag can lead your target audience directly to your post. .
+A simple hashtag can lead your target audience directly to your post.

-For example:If I you are a make-up artist pushing your brand over Facebook or Twitter instead of just posting “Book your wedding make-up trial today and get 20 per cent off the total price.
+If I you are a make-up artist pushing your brand over Facebook or Twitter instead of just posting “Book your wedding make-up trial today and get 20 per cent off the total price.
 You would add a hashtag to the end #weddingmakeup or perhaps post… “20 percent off #bridalmakeup when you book a trial today #weddings.

 Now anyone searching for bridal make-up or weddings will come across your post and if they’re not searching for themselves may pass it on to a friend.

-If you are still confused or need to move your business into the digital era, talk to XDesigns today.
+If you need help with getting a presence on social media, call the XDesigns team today.If you are still confused or need to move your business into the digital era, talk to XDesignsAdvertising today.